Education & Safety - Food, Land & People

 North Dakota Food, Land and People is now on Facebook!

 Mary Kensok, an award-winning fourth-grade teacher, is featured in the video above talking about her enthusiasm for educating about agriculture and the FLP program.
-Mary also received the Excellence in Teaching about Agriculture award at the National Agriculture in the Classroom Conference in late June.
-Hear the audio interview with her by clicking here (mp3 download)
+Mary also received the Excellence in Teaching about Agriculture award at the National Agriculture in the Classroom Conference a few years ago.

 Project Food, Land and People (FLP) is a 55-lesson curriculum developed for grades K-12 educators to integrate easily into your classroom.